-During the financial year, the Group and the Company had completed a few non-cash transactions which involved tax credits transferred within the Group and its direct and indirect wholly-owned subsidiary companies amounting to RM1,963,000 (2016: RM Nil) and RM915,000 (2016: RM Nil) respectively.
+In 2017, the Group and the Company had completed a few non-cash transactions which involved tax credits transferred within the Group and its direct and indirect wholly-owned subsidiary companies amounting to RM1,963,000 and RM915,000 respectively.

-GENERAL INFORMATION
+1. GENERAL INFORMATION